chisolm/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The tenth and last image, Priority road, is correctly identified.

-![alt text][imagets8]
+![alt text][image8]

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 It is very difficult to tell what particular features that the classifier is using.
 It certainly focuses on edges in the first layer of the convolution.
+Beyond that it is difficult to interpret.